TraderStatus.com __________ AM I A TRADER?

 • this so-called "margin interest" is generally fully deductible for active traders because it is not subject to the regular "investment interest" limitation on IRS form 4952

-• passive investors in trading entities are subject to the limitation on IRS form 4952 (update: IRS Rev Rul 2008-12 has officially agreed with this position)
+• passive investors in trading entities are subject to the §163(d)(1) limitation (as typically shown on IRS form 4952) update: IRS Rev Rul 2008-12 has officially agreed with this position.
+Further, IRS Announcement 2008-65 and IRS Rev Rul 2008-38 state that the allowable interest (typically from IRS form 4952) is deductible on Schedule E, rather than on Schedule A as was the previously held IRS position.

 • depreciation on furniture, television, computer equipment and software.